vuduclong0309/LongAndShortLite/doc/Extra__4_Why_I_Included_All_Environment_In_A_Folder.md

 * Even a small mistake left for small duration can cost it dearly

 This aspects is personal, but one of my worst nightmare is Git conflict.

-While if we execute flawless this wouldn't happens, but when this happens it is one of the common root cause for code inconsistency (e.g resolve as our then their, and delete few line of code etc..)
+While if we maintain the code this wouldn't happens, when this happens it is one of the common root cause for code inconsistency that can go worse exponentially.
+So utmost careful attitude is important.
-So one must to do it carefully to resolve every Git conflict.

-However, things are not that easy when one are in time-pressure, not even mentioning the fear of losing money second by second.
+However, that utmost careful mental attitude is not easy to maintain when one are in time-pressure, not even mentioning the fear of losing money second by second.

-Perhaps I'm not that good yet, but after a day of losing more than 1k because of this, I decided not to let this happen, not anymore for this project.
+Perhaps I'm not that good yet, but after a day of losing more than 1k because of this, I decided not to let this happen at all, prevention is better than cure.

-While that is the key factor, let's take an objective comparison of this approach vs the former one:
+While that explanation is kinda subjective, let's take an more objective comparison between this approach and Git Flow.

 ```
 Pros: